Frequently Asked Questions

 Do you plant anything other than trees?

 Yes!
-We are at heart a biodiversity-enhancement project and are always looking for opportunities to improve local wildlife.
+We are primarily concerned with enhancing local biodiversity and are always looking for opportunities to improve local wildlife.
 Within our new plantations we already try to encourage flora biodiversity through very restricted mowing and the suppression of overly-dominant species (e.g. brambles).
-We are also currently looking at the possibility of planting wildflower meadows under either Phase 2 or 3.
+We are also currently looking at the possibility of planting wildflower meadows if enough landowners and residents wish to go ahead.

 Does Limington in Leaf use Parish Council money?

 We obtain our trees entirely for free from local and national charities, and we try to cover any costs we do incur with grants from local organisations and funds.
-If we were ever to apply to the Parish Council for funding, we would of course follow the normal procedure for doing so.
+If we were ever to apply to the Parish Council for funding, we would of course follow the normal procedure for doing so and would therefore only do so with the full support of the community.

 What are your long-term ambitions?